massoncheg/forgejo-docs/docs/admin/moderation.md

 license: 'CC-BY-SA-4.0'
 ---

-Moderation tools are meant to help the Forgejo users and admins cope with spam bots and undesirable interactions.
+Moderation tools are meant to help the Forgejo users and admins handle spam bots and undesirable interactions.

 `[admin].SEND_NOTIFICATION_EMAIL_ON_NEW_USER` can be set to `true` on small Forgejo instances with an open registration.
 Such instances are